Ephemeral Keys for Gasless dApp UX: A Guide

-How Session Keys Work
+How Session Keys Work in Practice

-User's main key:
+User's primary key:

 → Validator: ECDSAValidator(userKey)

-→ Can do anything
+→ Can do everything

 Session key: